 - The Director of Employee Relations will select replacements for disqualified members from the designated pool.

 - The Chair is elected by the appointed Review Board and will preside over the hearing.

 - The Director of Employee Relations is an ex-officio member of the Board and serves as an advisor to the Review Board.

 Upon receipt of the request for review, the Review Board will conduct a hearing.
 The Board’s responsibilities are to:

 - Schedule a hearing date.
-The Chair of the Review Board notifies all parties in writing of the hearing date, distributes copies of the EPA Non-Faculty Request for Review Form to all panel Members, and schedules a pre-hearing conference to inform the parties of hearing protocol.
+The Chair of the Review Board notifies all parties in writing of the hearing date, distributes copies of the EHRA Non-Faculty Request for Review Form to all panel Members, and schedules a pre-hearing conference to inform the parties of hearing protocol.